jufi2112/BelegPrograms/README.md

 # Programs written for my Beleg "Learning Depth Estimation from RGB and Infrared Input"
 This repository contains all programs I've written for my "Großer Beleg" at the Technische Universität Dresden.
 Languages utilized are `Python` (3.6) and `C++`.
 This documentation lists all important programs as well as their usage and requirements / dependencies.
+In general, the programs should be commented in a way that allows understanding them.
+Command line arguments can always be viewed by using `python Program.py --help`

 ## Learning/Model_VGG_Style.py
 _**Description:**_ This python script contains the network architecture of the trained model.
 Input images are loaded with a custom data generator.
 Trains the model and creates a plot for the learning rate schedule.
 It also saves the training history as `pickle` file and the final model as `.h5` file.